mjoblin/netdumplings/docs/index.rst

 netdumplings requires Python 3.7 or later.
 The source is on `GitHub`_.
 It can be used as the back-end for tools like `netmomo`_ and `packscape`_.
-It has been tested on OS X 10.15 and Windows 10.
+It has been tested with Python 3.8 on OS X 10.15 and Windows 10.
 This is version |version|.

 .. toctree::
    :maxdepth: 1